omarieclaire/clojure-scala-cantrips/README.md

 ## Class methods

 Next up let’s have a look at class methods.
-Our study case is the class below [class-methods.clojure](src/class_methods/clojure.clj);
+Our study case is the class below;

 *[class-methods.scala](src/class_methods/scala.scala)*
 ```scala